-Once all of steps 1 to 6 are satisfied, it is that time that we can say good bye to friends on the refugee camp or displace center.
+Once all of steps 1 to 6 are satisfied, it is that time that we can say good bye to friends in the refugee camp or displace center.
 It is usually a time of joy and sadness.
-Joy because as you look behind you once saw mayhem, but in front you finally see peace, peace of mind, love, happiness, and safety.
+Joy because as you look behind you once saw mayhem, but in front, you finally see peace, peace of mind, love, happiness, and safety.
 Sadness because many of your friends and even family members are left behind at the refugee camp.

-All departures transportation services are coordinated between the International Organization for Migration (IOM), UNHCR, TSA, and USDHS.
+All departures transportation services are coordinated by the International Organization for Migration (IOM), UNHCR, TSA, and USDHS.
 Usually, refugees admitted to the United States are transported on regular transport planes accompanied by a convoy from IOM and in some cases UNHCR.

 Each refugee is given a white plastic bag, which contains all their relevant documents sealed for US Immigration Official to open and evaluate for screening and verification purposes at the port of entry (i.e. where they first land in the US).
-At the immigration desk, each arriving refugee are further screened by the immigration official, biometrics are taken including photos and the sealed brown envelop taken and the admissions letter stamped and an I-94 issued.
+At the immigration desk, each arriving refugee are further screened by the immigration official, biometrics are taken including photos and the sealed brown envelope taken and the admissions letter stamped and an I-94 issued.
 The I-94 is a legal entry document, which can be used until a green card/permanent resident card is mailed and returned once the refugee becomes a US Citizen.

 Step # 8.
 In the US

 At the port of entry, resettled refugees are met by a case manager or staff from the refugee resettlement agency and a family member, if they have one.
 From there, the resettlement agency takes charge and helps the newly resettled refugee integrate into the American society, which can be a long process depending on the individual, the resources that are available and their willingness to work things out as quickly as possible.
 The rest now becomes the normal routine.